STAT 385 Summer 2025 Unofficial Syllabus

 Autograder

 The code we write in this course must be reproducible - verifiable by any computer running the same exact code and receiving the same exact result as the original source.
 It is important that code does not contain executable errors and warnings.
 Submitting code with executable errors and warnings shows that a learner is not following one of the course learning objectives.
 Submitting error-producing code also shows that there is no regard for what reproducibility means.
 There is an autograder used in this course to grade assignments.
 The autograder is not forgiving.
-It will scan the entire file and check for base R executable errors and warnings as well as grade the assignment for correctness and completion.
-Objects created at the top of the file which are overwritten at the bottom of the file will be considered incorrect by the autograder.
-When the autograder detects a base R executable error or warning, it will stop grading the learner’s submission and assign a grade of 0 for the assignment.
+It scans the entire file and check for base R executable errors and warnings as well as grade the assignment for correctness and completion.
+Objects created at the top of the file which are overwritten at the bottom of the file are considered incorrect by the autograder.
+When the autograder detects a base R executable error or warning, it stops grading the learner’s submission and assign a grade of 0 for the assignment.

 To follow reproducible coding guidelines and prevent executable errors and warnings, be sure to do the following (in no particular order):